-The SCDOT, in partnership with the FHWA, recognizes the need for transportation improvements from Interstate 95 to the Myrtle Beach region.
-This EIS is being prepared by the SCDOT for the FHWA (Project Team) in accordance with the National Environmental Policy Act (NEPA) of 1969, as amended; the Council on Environmental Quality (CEQ) regulations implementing NEPA (40 CFR §§1500-1508); and, the FHWA environmental impact and related procedures (23 CFR §771).
-The
+The SCDOT, in partnership with the FHWA, recognizes the need for transportation improvements from I-95 to the Myrtle Beach region.
+This EIS is being prepared by the SCDOT for the FHWA (Project Team) in accordance with the National Environmental Policy Act of 1969, as amended (NEPA); the Council on Environmental Quality (CEQ) regulations implementing NEPA (40 CFR §§1500-1508); and, the FHWA environmental impact and related procedures (23 CFR §771).
+In addition, this EIS is being prepared to satisfy the requirements of the U.S. Army Corps of Engineers (USACE).
+The FHWA must have an approved FEIS and signed ROD prior to the final design activities, property acquisition, purchase of construction materials, or commencement of project construction (23 CFR §771.113).